 The castle walls in Edinburgh are extremely challenging projection surfaces: 75m depth front-to-back, lacking in symmetry and a dark brown colour that effectively devours lumens.
 With the move to video and the greater intensity, the latitude for content has greatly increased.
 The new setup also means that the lighting elements can be a lot bolder and brighter.

 The Tattoo is a hugely popular, week-long event showcasing an exciting and eclectic mix of military pageantry, music, dance, technical wizardry and special effects.
-The 2016 edition paid tribute to HM The Queen’s 90 th year, marked the hundredth anniversary of the naval Battle of Jutland and the Great Arab Revolt in 1916 and highlighted the history of military music.
-The Projection Studio created a completely new set of video content that was projected for two thirds of the 90-minute show, starting at dusk.
+For both the 2016 and 2017 editions of the event, The Projection Studio created a completely new set of video content that was projected for two thirds of the 90-minute show, starting at dusk.

 Enjoying the greater creative freedom afforded by the WATCHOUT and Panasonic rig, the castle backdrop was completely transformed for the different performances.
 For New Zealand's Lochiel Marching Drill Team the city landmark became Mordor – complete with flowing rivers of lava, fire-breathing dragons, smouldering volcanoes and cracking buildings.
 For the Battle of Jutland theme, the video complement included 3D battle cruisers and the castle morphed into the engine room of a Dreadnaught battleship.

 In complete contrast, the US Army Band Europe played against a castle covered in animated stars and stripes and musical notes.